Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

-where $U$ is not a coordinate but a function of dependent variables.
-Hence $\vec A$ represents the background, and the perturbation $\Apl$ is moved out of $\vec p\cdot\vec{dz}$ and into $H$, and $\vpl$ is replaced by $p_z$ as a coordinate, re-establishing canonical representation after $\Apl$ is introduced.
+At this point, $\zpl$ contains $\Apl$ and $\zperp$ can contain a mean flow, denoted $\vec u_0$, as well as the gyromotion velocity.
+These appear in the Lagrangian, which is

+where $U$, now just the parallel velocity, is not a coordinate but a function of dependent variables.
+Since there is no dynamical $\Aperp$ kept in the low-beta shear-Alfv\'en case, $\zperp$ is the same as $m\vperp$, which may or may not involve $\vec u_0$.
+We will demand any $\vec u_0$ not be specified but emerge naturally from the derivation process.

 The next step most closely follows Littlejohn's drift-kinetic gauge treatment \cite{Littlejohn83}.
-The small parameter is formally any factor of $c/e$ which tracks drifts.
-Flows (gradients of $\phi$) will enter through $\vec u_0$.
-A drift-kinetic representation will treat $\vec w$ but leave $\vec u_0$ in the symplectic part, whose $\ppt{}$ represents the polarisation drift.
-In a gyrokinetic representation we treat $\vec w+\vec u_0$ together, which moves $\phi$ out of the symplectic part and into $H$, maintaining canonical representation.
+The small parameter is formally any factor of $m/e$ which tracks drifts.
+Flows (gradients of $\phi$) will enter naturally, later.
+A drift-kinetic representation will treat the gyromotion $\vec w$ but leave a mean flow $\vec u_0$ as part of $\vec p$ whose $\ppt{}$ represents the polarisation drift.
+In a gyrokinetic representation we treat $\vec w$ and $\vec u_0$ together in $\zperp$, with any dependence upon $\phi$ absent from $\vec p$ but present in $H$.
 Polarisation no longer enters as a drift, but as a density in the field equation for $\phi$ which we will see later.
 As we will show, the same expression for $\div\vec J=0$ is recovered after $\ppt{}$ is taken on this field equation.
 We emphasise that ``gyrokinetic'' refers to the representation, not the finite-gyroradius (FLR) effects, and that a model with zero-FLR and polarisation density is still a gyrokinetic one.
 This will become obvious only when the self consistent field equations are at hand.

 We introduce an arbitrary spatial coordinate change in which